Fine Mineral Specimens

 Not responsible for mismatches of prices, photos, stocknumbers, etc.

-which would be reliable, safe and user friendly.
+We are always seeking additional options which would be reliable, safe and user friendly.

-PayPal, but an account is not required; Popmoney is bank/bank, account to account; Wise (formerly Transferwise) is typically for International Transactions/Foregin Currency but also
+with an associated charge for using a credit card; Popmoney is also bank account to bank account; Wise (formerly Transferwise) is typically for International Transactions/Foregin Currency but also

 works within the United States.